Grizzlies Preview: Utah at Wichita, March 5, 2021

 Special Teams

-Utah has 7 power play goals in the last 5 games.
 Utah has a power play goal in each of their last 12 wins.
 The only win that didn't produce a power play goal was the first win of the season on December 12th, 2020 at Rapid City.
-Utah has a power play goal in 21 of the 29 games.
-On the season Utah is the number 1 power play unit in the league at 23.8 percent.
+Utah has a power play goal in 21 of the 30 games.
+On the season Utah is the number 2 power play unit in the league at 23.1 percent.
 Pat Cannone has 11 points on the power play to lead the team (4g, 7a).
 Ryan Lowney has 4 goals and 6 assists on the man advantage.

-Matthew Boucher leads all rookies in goals (9) and is tied for 1st in points (21).
-His 13 assists are tied for 2nd among rookies.
-Boucher's 90 shots on goal lead all rookies and Cedric Pare is 3rd in shots among rookies with 64.
-Hunter Skinner leads the league with 2 shootout goals.
-Skinner is 2nd among defenseman with 6 goals.
-Ryan Lowney leads all league defenseman with 4 power play goals and 10 power play points.
-Pat Cannone is 2nd in the league with 11 power play points.
-Ryan Lowney is tied for 3rd with 10 power play points.

 Utah vs Wichita